ansible/ansible-docker-base/README.md

 This will produce an image tagged "webserver_simple" based on the Ansible playbook run.
 [Here's the playbook describing the configuration](https://github.com/ansible/ansible-docker-base/blob/master/examples/webserver-simple/ansible/site.yml).

+You may wish to connect your repository with this information to DockerHub, to trigger automatic rebuilds of your container images when your ansible playbooks change.

 Selecting Versions of Ansible
 =============================

-The above dockerfile selects the latest CentOS tag of Ansible.
-The first line of the Dockerfile can be changed to select another base operating system or Ansible version.
+The example dockerfile above selects the latest CentOS tag of Ansible's Docker images.
+The first line of the Dockerfile can be changed to select another base operating system or Ansible version should you wish to use a different OS or different Ansible version.

 Examples: